vita-epfl/decoupled-pose-prediction/README.md

 Our forecasting model outperforms all existing methods on the pose forecasting benchmark to date by over 20%.
 The code will be made available online.

 ## Introduction:
-This is the official code for the paper ["Learning a Decoupled Representation for Human Pose Forecasting"](link), accepted and published in [ICCV 2021 - 1st Workshop, Benchmark and Challenge on Human Trajectory and Pose Dynamics Forecasting in the Wild] (http://iccv2021.thecvf.com/home)
+This is the official code for the paper ["Learning a Decoupled Representation for Human Pose Forecasting"](link), accepted and published in ["ICCV 2021 - 1st Workshop, Benchmark and Challenge on Human Trajectory and Pose Dynamics Forecasting in the Wild"] (http://iccv2021.thecvf.com/home)

 ## Contents
 ------------